Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

   ![Image](/image/Volumetric_summary.jpg)

 &nbsp;
-2. For more information on each field, see the following table.
+2. The properties for each CutterResult shape are explained in the following table.
+The table values can be sorted by pressing the header, e.g. (pn, Phase Name).
+This sorts the pn entries in the entire table so they are listed alphanumerically.
+An arrow will appear beside the sorted header.
+Repressing the header will sort them in the opposite direction.
+The table data can be copied and pasted directly into Excel, or the entire table can be saved in CSV format using the Export button.
+Exporting will create a comma delimited file that may be viewed in Excel, or a similar program.

   ![Image](/image/Details_table.jpg)

 **Summary By**

-These summaries are used to query pit volumes, design dumps, and construct leach pads.
-It is applied to any shapes that are present in the CutterResult layer.
+These summaries are used to query pit volumes, design dumps, and construct leach pads applied to any shapes that are present in the CutterResult layer.
 The mass data is independent of the Mineplan

 The **Summary By** provides three options to filter:

-- Filler/Cutter
+- Filler/Cutter#

 - Phase Name

 - Bench

-**Filler/Cutter**: It summarizes the cut and fill areas, volumes, and mass and generates a file with a calculation for each cut fill number.
+**Filler/Cutter#**: This option summarizes the cut and fill areas, volumes, and mass and generates a file with a calculation for each cut fill number.

   ![Image](/image/Volumeteric summary_1.jpg)

-**Phase Name**: It functions similarly to the **Filler/Cutter** option, except that each line of data will include the Phase Name (pn).
-The similarities between cut fill num and pn can be noticed in the detail report.
+**Phase Name**: This option functions similarly to the **Filler/Cutter#** option, except that each line of data will include the Phase Name (pn).
+The similarities between cut_ﬁll_num and pn can be noticed in the detail report.

   ![Image](/image/Volumeteric summary_2.jpg)

-**Bench**: The Bench option makes use of elevation (z) but does not provide information about the initial cut fill num or pn.
+**Bench**: The Bench option makes use of elevation (z), but does not provide information about the initial cut_ﬁll_num or pn.

   ![Image](/image/Volumeteric summary_3.jpg)

 ##### Display > Contour By PM

-This function can be used to populate the baseResult layer with period map contours after a schedule is run.
+This function can be used to populate the BaseResult layer with period map contours after a schedule is run.

 1. Click **Display > Contour By PM**.
 The Contour By Period Mined window appears.

     ![Image](/image/ContourByPM.jpg)

-You can enter a period number (for example: 5) or a date in the **Period Mined (pm)** entry box.
-The single down arrow displays a calendar, while the other increments the current date.
+Enter a period number (for example: 5) or a date in the **Period Mined (pm)** entry box.
+The single down arrow displays a calendar.

 Fillers can obstruct Cutters if they are positioned on top of each other.
 Hence, there is a choice for their display.
 This is apparent in pits where backfilling practices are used.

 When the Filler and Cutter layers' checkboxes are checked, this function creates contours in the BaseResult layer for them.

-##### Display > Grid Settings
+##### Display > Gridline Settings

-Grid settings are used to include grids in the project.
+Grid settings are used to include grids in the project Drawing Window display.

-1. To select the grid interval, Click the **Display > Grid Settings**.
+1. To select the grid interval, click the **Display > Gridline Settings**.

   ![Image](/image/Grid_settngs.jpg)

 &nbsp;
 2. Click the **Save** button.
 The View Latitude and Longitude button on the Main Menu will be activated.
-To bring the display to a halt, push the **View Latitude** and **Longitude** button until it turns green.
+To bring the display to a halt, push the **View Latitude and Longitude** button until it turns green.
 The following sections cover each option in the **Gridline Settings** box.

 **Scale Bar**